How We Hope You’ll Use the Code We Release

-We don’t want you to use BlankSlate, as in someone else’ theme or OUR theme.
-We want you to take that theme (or any of the themes), change it to the name of the project that you’re working on and build something custom, actually create your very own themes and unique websites.
+We don’t want you to use BlankSlate, as in someone else’s theme or our theme.
+We want you to take that theme (or any of the themes), change it to the name of the project that you’re working on, and build something custom, actually create your very own themes and unique websites.
 Themes are merely tools to help you on your web design projects, they shouldn’t be part of the project.

 Put Your Name on It

-When you download your theme, unzip it and open all files in TextWrangler (Mac) or Notepad++ (Win) or a similar advanced text editor and do a find and replace all in all files on the prefix blankslate or supersimple and replace with the name of your theme or client’s project.
+When you download your theme, unzip it, and open all files in TextWrangler (Mac) or Notepad++ (Win) or a similar advanced text editor and do a find and replace all in all files on the slug blankslate or supersimple and replace with the name of your theme or client’s project.
 Then edit style.css and swap out all the info here for your own.
 Also, change out the credit in footer.php.

 The Formatting of the Code is Just Awful

 No it isn’t, because there is no formatting.
-The theme code is semi-minified (as apposed to fully minified where all code would be on just one line) and void of programmer comments very purposefully.
+The theme code is semi-minified (as opposed to fully minified where all code would be on just one line) and void of programmer comments very purposefully.

 Besides speeding things up where it applies it’s also about truly giving you a blank slate boilerplate as much as possible to work with.
-Using the aforementioned text editors above you can open up the files to view syntax highlighting and auto-format the code, then adjust to your preferences however you like, but we’re not going to impose that onto you.
+Using the aforementioned text editors above you can open up the files to view syntax highlighting and format the code, then adjust to your preferences however you like, but we’re not going to impose that onto you.